MikasaAkerman/lfw/README.md

 # lfw
-a log file writer write in go
+a log file writer written in go

 ### Features
 * Rotate by file size